deepsquare-io/ClusterFactory/web/docs/getting-started/05-xcat-deployment.md

 kubectl apply -f argo/provisioning/volumes/xcat-pv.yml
 ```

+The label `app=xcat` will be used by the PersistentVolumeClaim of the StatefulSet to locate the PersistentVolume.

 You can use a StorageClass if you want.
 We won't be running multiple xCAT replica anyway.

 ## 3. Apps